 What is a TSH test?

-Blood tests to measure thyroid hormones are readily available and widely used.
+Blood tests to measure low or high TSH levels are readily available and widely used.
 Not all thyroid tests are useful in all situations.

 The best way to initially test thyroid function is to measure the TSH (Thyroid Stimulating Hormone) level in a blood sample.
 Changes in TSH can serve as an "early warning system" — often occurring before the actual level of thyroid hormones in the body becomes too high or too low.

 A high TSH level indicates that the thyroid gland is not making enough thyroid hormone (primary hypothyroidism).
 On the other hand, a low TSH level usually indicates that the thyroid is producing too much thyroid hormone (hyperthyroidism).
 Occasionally, a low TSH may result from an abnormality in the pituitary gland, which prevents it from making enough TSH to stimulate the thyroid (central hypothyroidism).
 In most healthy individuals, a normal TSH value means that the thyroid is functioning properly.